Epic Armor Clash in Normandy

 Silvertop’s 3rd RTR and its supporting motorized rifle company managed to reach the vicinity of the Cormelles factory area to the west some time after 1000.
 On the horizon to the north, flames and clouds of smoke spiraled up from Caen.
 Up to 3000 Frenchmen perished in the Allied bombing.

 The regiment turned south crossing the Caen-Paris road and struck for their objectives of Bras and Hubert Folie.
-To their right, the 2nd Fife and Forfar pushed past Four and Soliers toward the eastern leg of the Bourguébus ridge, between Bourguébus village and la Hogue.
+To their left, the 2nd Fife and Forfar pushed past Four and Soliers toward the eastern leg of the Bourguébus ridge, between Bourguébus village and la Hogue.

 The two tank regiments charged up the open slope.
 When they were within a kilometer of the walled brick-and-stone Norman villages that dotted the Bourguébus ridge, scores of dug-in and camouflaged 88s flashed into action.
 The Tigers of Hauptsturmführer (Captain) Michael Wittmann’s 101st SS Heavy Panzer Battalion, likely joined the 88 Flak and Pak in the shoot out.
 Wittmann, arguably the greatest tank ace of all time, had only been promoted to battalion commander a mere eight days ago.